 Circular migration, or trans-national migration, is when people come to the United States to work but not necessarily to reside here permanently.
-Many migrants will work for a period of time and then return to their country.
+Many migrants will seek legal help for immigration in order to work for a period of time, and then return to their country.
 It is not uncommon for migrants to travel back and forth every year.
 Reasons such as these often make it difficult to come up with exact numbers of foreign- born people living in the U.S.

 What is known is that migrants are coming in through what are termed the “gateway states.”
 These are New York, New Jersey, Florida, Texas, Illinois, and California.
 New York City, Los Angeles, Miami, and Chicago are the huge settling grounds for migrants but recent trends reflect more migrantion to the suburbs and rural areas surrounding these cities.
 Westchester County is one such place.